A History of Jazz Under The Stars

 David Robbins, former Chair, PLU Music Department

-Brian Galante, Associate Chair, PLU Music Department
+Brian Galante, Chair, PLU Music Department

 Ryan Marsh, Administrative and Performance Assistant